AI Access Control

 }'

-Available Endpoints
+Available endpoints

-Token exchange for delegation and audit trails.](/agents/delegation)
+- Chain of Agency — token exchange for delegation and audit trails.

-Cryptographic agent identity with proof-of-possession tokens.](/agents/aauth)
+- AAuth Protocol — cryptographic agent identity with proof-of-possession tokens.

-- Least Privilege: Give agents only the capabilities they need
+- Least privilege — give agents only the capabilities they need

-- Set Budget Limits: Prevent runaway costs with token and API limits
+- Set budget limits — prevent runaway costs with token and API limits

-- Enable Audit Logging: Track all agent actions for compliance
+- Enable audit logging — track all agent actions for compliance

-- Verify Before Delegating: Confirm user consent before acting on their behalf
+- Verify before delegating — confirm user consent before acting on their behalf